Amersham Gas Works

 by Peter Healy

-Amersham Gas Works, which was on the site off the Broadway, Old Amersham, now occupied by St. Mary’s Court, was regarded as an eyesore in the period before it was demolished in the 1980s.
+Amersham Gas Works, which was on the site off the Broadway, Old Amersham, now occupied by St. Mary’s Court, was regarded as an eyesore in the period before it was demolished in 1994.
 Two large gas holders were a bit of a ‘blot on the landscape’ and, following gas conversion in the 1970s, were seldom used for gas storage.
 However, we should remember that, when Amersham Gas works was established, in the 1850s, it liberated local householders from lighting by whale oil, tallow or candles and gave them well lit houses and streets in the period before electricity and electric lighting became standard, around the start of World War I. In this period (1830s to 1900), gas was almost exclusively used for lighting with cooking undertaken on open or closed range cookers and heating supplied by open coal or wood fires.

 The Amersham Gas Light & Coke Company, who constructed and ran Amersham Gas Works, for the first 51 years of its existence, was established by a Deed of Settlement drawn up and signed in 1855 (the original deed is in the Amersham Museum collection).
 The incorporation of Gas Light & Coke in the name mirrored the original Gas Light & Coke Company, founded in 1812 in London to supply gas to the area north of Thames.
 It was the world’s first gas company and precursor, on gas nationalisation, of the North Thames Gas Board which supplied gas to the Amersham area.